Professor Sir Michael Owen

 Director of MRC Centre for Neuropsychiatric Genetics and Genomics; Director/Clinical Professor, Division of Psychological Medicine and Clinical Neuroscience and Emeritus Director of the Neuroscience and Mental Health Research Institute

-I am Professor of Psychological Medicne (Psychiatry) in the School of Medicine.
-I am Head of the Division of Psychological Medicine and Clinical Neuroscience and Director of the MRC Centre for Neuropsychaitric Genetics and Genomics.
+I am Professor of Psychological Medicine (Psychiatry) in the School of Medicine.
+I am Head of the Division of Psychological Medicine and Clinical Neuroscience and Director of the MRC Centre for Neuropsychiatric Genetics and Genomics.
 I am also Emeritus Director of the Neuroscience and Mental Health Research Institute.

 I have worked on the genetics of psychiatric and neurodegenerative disorders for over 20 years and bring to the Research Institute extensive research expertise in the genetic aspects of schizophrenia, bipolar disorder, Alzheimer's disease, Attention Deficit Hyperactivity Disorder (ADHD), and Dyslexia.

 My research has focused on the genetics of major psychiatric and neurodegenerative disorders and I have made notable contributions to the study of schizophrenia and Alzheimer disease.
 I have studied the impact of genetic risk factors across diagnostic boundaries and developed a theoretical framework to understand the relationship between different neurodevelopmental disorders.
 I have has also identified specific genes and sets of proteins involved in the pathogenesis of schizophrenia and Alzheimer’s disease, which are potential therapeutic targets.

 As well as continuing my work on psychiatric genetics, I am currently undertaking research aimed at translating recent genetic findings into a greater understanding of disease mechanisms and into the development of novel biomarkers to aid classification and diagnosis.